rkulla/vimogen/README.md

 # vimogen

 Vimogen is a command-line utility that installs, updates or removes <a href="http://www.vim.org/">Vim</a> plugins.
 It can also keep your plugins synchronized across multiple Vim installs.
+Just run `vimogen update` and you've updated all of your vim plugins to the latest versions.

 No difficult commands to remember and no configuration required, just a text file with a list of Git repository URLs to the plugins you use.
 Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> which lets you store all of your plugins in one place, as Git checkouts.